soz-live/soz-live.github.io/docs/docs.md

 ## Coders

+This documentation is focussed on providing a Coder of the project to learn how to read and write using the software.

+{% include note.html content="And there is more that needs to be done here too!" %}

 - [Introduction for Coders](/docs/coders/intro.html).
 - [Lisp Introduction](/docs/coders/lisp.html).
 - [Basic Information for Coders](/docs/coders/basics.html).

 ## Resources

+These documents provide additional information about the project that don't fit into the previous two categories or that span both.

 - [Glossary](/docs/glossary.html) - a list of terms used within the project.
 - [Prefixes](/docs/prefixes.html) - a list of Class prefixes used within the project.